dortania/dortania.github.io/_posts/break-2019-10-07-catalina.md

  * A GPU supporting H.265/HEVC encoding, Skylake+ iGPUs or Polaris/Vega dGPUs
  * An iPad with an A8X CPU
- * A [supported wireless card(mainly bluetooth matters)](https://dortania.github.io/Wireless-Buyers-Guide/) or Lighting cable(Sidecar can operate both wirelessly and wired)
+ * A [supported wireless card(mainly Bluetooth matters)](https://dortania.github.io/Wireless-Buyers-Guide/) or Lighting cable(Sidecar can operate both wirelessly and wired)
  * A SMBIOS supporting Sidecar
  * Both machines on the same Apple ID